 The RCOG works to improve women’s health care across the world.
 We work with a range of partners both in the UK and globally to improve the standard of care delivered to women, encourage the study of obstetrics and gynaecology (O&G), and advance the science and practice of O&G.

-Lead Contact: Gerald Chan, Director of Policy & Public Affairs
+Lead Contact: Jenny Priest, Director of Policy & Public Affairs

 Royal College of Paediatrics and Child Health